F-I-D-O/Manuals/manuals/Security.md

 Note that **the `authorized_keys` file has to have the right permissions**, which is read/write only for the owner, and read only for the group and others (`644`).

+The format of the file is simple: each line contains one public key.
+Empty lines, or lines starting with `#` are ignored.
+The public key is specified in the same format as in the public key file (`<key name>.pub`).

+#### Restricting access to a specific command
 With the `authorized_keys` file, we can also restrict the user by wrapping the commands he can execute with our own script.
 This restriction applies to a specific key.
 We configure the wrapping command by adding the following to the beginning of the key line:
 ```
 command="<path to the command>" ssh-rsa AAAA...